 This ethos and commitment informs and defines our research in a range of policy-orientated and policy-relevant research areas including; children and young people, gender and sexuality, conflict and political violence, social science research methodologies and migration, identity and cosmopolitanism.

-These fields are supported by, and organised through, our two Research Groups:
+These fields are supported by, and organised through, our research groups, networks and working groups:

 We also contribute to the work of the Institute for Social Responsibility (ISR), Edge Hill University’s cross-disciplinary research and knowledge exchange initiative: